roryk/bipy/README.md

 The above example will trim off both the Truseq adapters as well as your supplied sequence from the right side of the read.

+The *._trimmed.fixed.fastq files are the results of running cutadapt.
+These have been trimmed with cutadapt and reads < 20 bases are removed.
+If the input lanes were paired, and one of the pair is removed, the other one is as well, and placed in the .singles.fastq file.

 ## recommendations
 Set test_pipeline: True in the YAML configuration file to run the whole pipeline